markwinter/ingenium/README.md

 ---

 Ingenium is a trading system built on top of NATS.
-It provides a common library (in `/pkg`) that allows quick creation of new components.
+It provides a common library (`go get github.com/markwinter/ingenium/pkg`) that allows quick creation of new components.
 It's expected that end users create their own components, e.g. ingestors and strategies, using the common library that handles correct typing etc. so that components can easily communicate with each other.

 Ingenium is event-driven using [NATS](https://nats.io/)